-PRESENTING an IMPORTANT and UNIQUE 19C French Empire Style Credenza & Vitrine by AME Fournier.
+PRESENTING an OUTSTANDING, IMPORTANT and UNIQUE 19C French Empire Style Credenza & Vitrine by AME Fournier.

-Best known for his rope twist chairs and upholstery, Fournier furniture pieces are considered amoungst some of the VERY BEST late 19th Century French pieces you can find…..if you are lucky enough to find one.
+Best known for his rope twist chairs and upholstery, Fournier furniture pieces are considered amongst some of the VERY BEST late 19th Century French pieces you can find, if you are lucky enough to find one.

 It consists of 3 pieces: –

 (1) The top section consisting of 2 side vitrines with glass front and sides for viewing and glass shelves.
+The rear panel is a mirror.
 The section curves beautifully to a central mirrored section consisting of 9 mirrored panels with 4 ormolu rosettes separating the mirrors.
 All richly embellished with the finest quality ormolu mounts with exceptional detail to each.
 The 2 side vitrines also have Romanesque side pillars of columns to the front.
 The entire top section is made of the most GORGEOUS burl walnut with satinwood stringing as an inlay.

 (2) The top section then rests on a GORGEOUS Siense Marble counter with bevelled edges.